Hey Ollie blog readers! We’re offering you an exclusive 60% OFF your starter box! Try now!

-Blood in dog stool can be quite alarming.
-Seeing bright or dark red in your puppy’s poop is disturbing, and it’s an indication there’s something wrong.
-The first order of business is to call the vet immediately.
+Blood in your dog’s stool can be quite alarming.
+Seeing bright or dark red in your puppy’s poop is disturbing, and it’s almost always an indication there’s something wrong.
+While it may not be an acute emergency, the first order of business is to call the vet immediately.

 When there are streaks of bright red or crimson in your dog’s feces, it’s called hematochezia.
 The stool can be solid, loose, or diarrhea, but in any case, the stool looks like it’s bleeding.

 Bloody stool in dogs can also appear to be black and tar-like.
 This is called melena, and it indicates the presence of digested blood.
 Dark poop doesn’t always mean bloody poop, so look closely at the stool (sorry, we know!) and check to see if there’s a hint of red.
 You can also use a paper towel to pick it up and see if any crimson appears against the white.
 If you even think that what you’re seeing is blood, call the vet.
 You can never be too careful when it comes to blood in your dog’s stool.

 Red or black-ish stool is a symptom, not a problem in and of itself.
 There are a number of underlying issues that could cause bloody stool in dogs, and what the issue could be is largely dependent on whether you are dealing with hematochezia (the brighter red blood in your dog’s poop) or melena (black tarry looking blood in your dog’s poop).